-This online program includes three flexible micro-courses that will elevate your skills as a quality assurance expert in the food production industry.
-The courses require approximately 12 hours/week of online learning and synchronous meetings, and run for a duration of either 3 or 5 weeks.
+This online program includes flexible micro-courses that will elevate your knowledge and skills as a member of a quality assurance team in the food production industry.
+Each course requires a commitment of approximately 12 hours a week (a combination of online learning and synchronous meetings), and runs for 4-6 weeks.

 Courses involve online readings, video lectures, and problem sets.
 As needed, synchronized meetings may be arranged so that learners may have a chance to ask questions and hear from industry experts.
 Specifically, the Internal Auditor Training course requires students to perform an internal audit at a food production location to gain important hands-on experience.

 Students who successfully complete all three UBC courses and one BCIT course will earn a non-credit Micro-certificate in Food Safety Management issued by both UBC and BCIT.

 This program qualifies for the StrongerBC future skills grant.
 This grant is open for British Columbians aged 19+, and covers up to $3,500 of training at public post-secondary institutions.
 Read more about the overall program on the StrongerBC site.

 Apply for the Stronger BC future skills grant here.

 What qualifications are needed to take these micro-courses?